 He is known as the “100-carat man” for the sale of seven 100-carat diamonds, each of which established record prices.
 In May 2015, he set three auction records with the sale for $30.3 million (CHF 28.2 million) of the 25.59-carat ‘Sunrise Ruby’: the record price for a ruby and for a ruby per carat, as well as a record for a jewel by Cartier.

-His long-standing expertise led him to be instrumental in such legendary sales as the “Jewels of the Duchess of Windsor” (1987) and the Princely Collections of Thurn und Taxis (1992).
+His long-standing expertise led him to be instrumental in such legendary sales as the “Jewels of the Duchess of Windsor” (1987), the Princely Collections of Thurn und Taxis (1992) and the Royal Jewels for the Bourbon Parma Family (2018).
 He also presided over the sale of the collections of Ava Gardner, H.H.
 Begum Sultan Mohamed Shah Aga Khan and Maria Callas, and in May 2013, the collection of screen legend Gina Lollobrigida.
 Under his leadership, Sotheby’s Geneva has presented jewels of supreme historical importance, among them: the legendary Beau Sancy, once the property of Henry IV of France, which sold in May 2012 for $9,699,618 (CHF 9,042,500), and in May 2011, a magnificent emerald and diamond tiara formerly in the Collection of Princess Katharina Henckel von Donnersmarck which fetched the record price of $12.7 million (CHF 11.3 million), a new landmark for a piece of antique jewellery.

 David Bennett is co-author, with Daniela Mascetti, of the best-selling reference book Understanding Jewellery – in print since 1989.
 They have also co-written Celebrating Jewellery, (2012) published also in French as Célébration du Bijou.